Fiserv/Commerce-Hub/docs/Resources/Guides/Fraud/Fraud-Settings.md

 ## Risk Assessment APIs

 The Risk Assessment API is a fraud mitigation service provided by Commerce Hub.
-It helps merchants reduce fraudulent activity by allowing them to submit requests for various checks, including Fraud Scoring, Chargeback Guarantee, and Account Takeover detection.
+It helps merchants reduce fraudulent activity by allowing them to submit requests for various checks, including Fraud Scoring, Chargeback Guarantee, and Account Takeover *(ATO)* detection.

 <!-- type: row -->